ricsam/react-tanstack-table-ui/docs/API.md

 - `renderSubComponent`: Function that returns a React component to be rendered below each row.
 - `underlay`: React component to be rendered inside the table container, below the table content.
+- `renderHeaderPlaceholder`: Function that returns a React component to be rendered in the header placeholder.
+Placeholder headers are used to fill in the gaps when a column is hidden or when a column is part of a group column.

 <a id="server-side-rendering"></a>
 #### Server-Side Rendering